 I am interested in studying fundamental aspects of behaviour and cognition that underpin advances in animal welfare, including:

-The development of novel cognitive methods to assess emotional state in a range of animal species (i.e. do the decisions that animals make inform us about their background emotional state or mood?)
+- The development of novel cognitive methods to assess affective state in a range of animal species (i.e. do the decisions that animals make inform us about their background emotional state or mood?)

 I also supervise undergraduate and postgraduate research projects in a variety of areas.